imsudip/coreply/README.md

 ## License Notice

-coreply
+Coreply

-Copyright (C) 2024 coreply
+Copyright (C) 2024 Coreply

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by